-Additional services are offered through our Resources for Life After Cancer program, which provides a full range of educational support services, including individual and family counseling, periodic lectures or workshops to provide medical updates, and practical guidance on employment and insurance issues.
+Plus, our Resources for Life After Cancer program offers individual and family counseling, lectures and support groups, and practical guidance on employment and insurance issues, among other services.

 See what we offer below, or visit the Survivorship Center to learn more.

 For information about your medical follow-up care specifically, explore our Thyroid Cancer Survivorship Follow-up Care program.

 The Sillerman Center for Rehabilitation at Memorial Sloan Kettering has dedicated experts who can help you recover after treatment for kidney cancer.
 We’ll help you learn therapeutic exercises and training programs to get back the strength, flexibility, and endurance that treatment can diminish.
 These exercises can help improve your overall quality of life and decrease pain throughout recovery.

 Sometimes, you and your loved ones just need someone to talk to, someone who’s trained to help you make sense of your experience before, during, and after treatment for cancer.